srampinogroup/coding-in-chemistry/verlet/verlet.md

 ## Exercise 2

-Write a Fortran program that implements the Velocity Verlet algorithm for a system of $N$ Argon atoms in 3D space interacting through pairwise additive Lennard-Jones potentials ():
+Write a Fortran program that implements the Velocity Verlet algorithm for a system of $N$ Neon atoms in 3D space interacting through pairwise additive Lennard-Jones potentials ():

 $\sigma$ =